cglorious/magic-mouse-frontend/notes.md

 [   ] persist to the database

 ## Notes
-- currently count is rendering from the backend
+- currently count is updating in redux
 - must render the state
+- How to maintain state when leaving the page?